OmPrakash162002/AI-CHAT-APPLICATION/README.md

 - ✅ Editable questions before submission
 - ✅ Loading indicator for API requests
 - ✅ Device friendly UI
+- ✅ Sidebar for saving previously asked questions in local storage
+- ✅ Questions are stored in local storege, you can access it even if browser is refreshed

 ## 🛠️ Tech Stack